pop/pop.github.io/README.md

 This will re-build new changes as they are made.
 You can access a live version of the site in your browser at localhost:8000.

+**Note:** The ``requirements.txt`` file currently installs a patched version of acrylamid.
+Just... know that in case it becomes important.

 ### Building CSS

 The CSS is generated using the [`sass` rubygem](http://sass-lang.com/).
 You can